Table of Contents

 Pleural effusion as an accumulation of fluid in the pleural cavity

-Pleural fluid is physiologically produced at the capillary bed of the parietal pleura and absorbed by the pariental pleural lymphatics and visceral pleura.
+Pleural fluid is physiologically produced at the capillary bed of the parietal pleura and absorbed by the parietal pleural lymphatics and visceral pleura.

 Pathology of Pleural Effusion

-Exudate, on the other hand, is rich in cells and is mostly a consequence of inflammations or tumor diseases.
-Here, the capillary walls’ permeability for tumor cells, plasma proteins, and other blood components increases (barrier dysfunction).
+Exudate, on the other hand, is rich in cells and is mostly a consequence of inflammation or tumor diseases.
+Here, the permeability of the capillary walls for tumor cells, plasma proteins, and other blood components increases (barrier dysfunction).
 These particles will then form part of the pleural effusion, which is why exudate has such high content of cells and proteins.

 At a glance: Study aid for the differentiating criteria of both forms of pleural effusion

-The most telling parameters are the protein and LDH quotients.
-Thus, the following applies: If one of these parameters is elevated (> 0.5 or > 0.6), the fluid is considered exudate.
+The most telling parameters are the protein and lactate dehydrogenase (LDH) quotients.
+Thus, the following applies: If 1 of these parameters is elevated (> 0.5 or > 0.6), the fluid is considered exudate.

 Special forms of pleural effusion

 Special forms of pleural effusion are the chylothorax and the hematothorax.
-The first one consists primarily of lymphatic fluid, the pleural effusion is milky and cloudy with a markedly elevated triglyceride content (> 110 mg/dl).
+The 1st 1 consists primarily of lymphatic fluid; the pleural effusion is milky and cloudy with a markedly elevated triglyceride content (> 110 mg/dL).
 A hematothorax is basically an accumulation of blood.